Everything You Need To Know About Buying Groups

 Final Thoughts

 I think buying groups can be a great way to earn extra credit card points.
 If you are willing to put in the effort and stay organized, they can be a great piece of your points earning strategy.
-If you decide to give them a shot, I would definitely recommend starting with MaxOutDeals.
+If you decide to give them a shot, I would definitely recommend starting with Buying Group.

 As with everything, if you have any questions, just leave me a comment below and I’ll be happy to help.